martin67/adventofcode/src/main/doc/aoc2019/Day17SetAndForget.md

 After visiting every part of the scaffold at least once, **how much dust does the vacuum robot report it has collected?**

+Your puzzle answer was 1063081.

+Both parts of this puzzle are complete!
+They provide two gold stars: **